adidahiya/juicer/README.md

 juicer
 ======

-browser-based 2D animation tool (like blender, but for the web)
+a browser-based 2D animation tool. like blender, for the web.

+`foreman start` to compile assets.

+single page app at `app/index.html`.